nickrigby/silc/readme.md

 # silk
 Silk is a super lightweight and customizable collection of HTML components for web developers.
-Unlike other frameworks, Silk is intentionally barebones, focusing on functionality over uneccessary styles that you end up needing to overriding later.
-Silk features purposeful and semantic HTML, minimal "vanilla" JavaScript, and SASS variables for customizing look and feel.
+Unlike other frameworks, Silk is intentionally barebones, focusing on functionality over uneccessary styles that you end up overriding later.
+Silk features purposeful and semantic HTML, minimal "vanilla" JavaScript, and SASS variables for easily customizing design.
 Silk currently includes the following modules:

  - [silk core](https://github.com/nickrigby/silk-core)
  - [silk grid](https://github.com/nickrigby/silk-grid)